 - a.
 The Board of Directors shall prepare an annual report for the Students' Society to be presented at the Semi-annual General Meeting.
 The annual report shall be widely distributed to members in both print and electronic format. - b.
-The Board of Directors shall advertise for general meetings using tools such as classroom speaking, chalk boarding, postering, and Martlet and CFUV 101.9FM advertising. - c.
+The Board of Directors shall advertise for general meetings using a wide array of communications methods and as otherwise required by provincial legislation. - c.
 Yearly budgets shall be posted on the UVSS website no later than 2 business days after their adoption at a general meeting. - d.
 Yearly financial audits shall be posted on the UVSS website no later than 2 business days after they have been received at a general meeting.